 4. The fees will be paid directly by the teams on the date of the game (or included on the total in the pay voucher if the officials are to be paid by mail).
 There are no travel fees available for officials coming from outside metro area into the Twin Cities to do MSHSL games.

-YOUTH UMPIRE FEES for 2015 (all amounts are per umpire, per game, no travel fee)
+YOUTH OFFICIAL FEES (all amounts are per official, per game, no travel fee)(2015)

 1. Non-Playday / Tournament Rates (1 or 2 games played in a day at a location):